Leadership & Board of Directors

 Rana McIntyre

-Rana is the founder and daily operations lead of The Broody Hen.
-She oversees the Transition 2 (T2) partnership, farm stand operations, art direction, marketing, website management, vendor relationships, and fundraising campaigns.
+Rana is the founder and President of The Broody Hen.
+She oversees the Transition 2 (T2) partnership, farm stand operations, marketing, website management, vendor relationships, and fundraising campaigns.

 Her leadership blends creative vision with operational execution, ensuring the mission remains both heart-centered and sustainable.

-Sue is a certified fitness coach and serves as The Broody Hen’s Volunteer Coordinator.
+Sue is a certified fitness coach and serves as The Broody Hen’s Volunteer Coordinator and Operations Lead of The Broody Hen.
 She assists with administrative operations, board leadership support, and program implementation.

 As a mother of a daughter with Down syndrome, Sue brings advocacy insight and firsthand understanding of the importance of inclusive opportunity.
 She also leads adaptive group fitness classes designed for individuals with disabilities and regularly volunteers at the farm alongside her daughter.